Today: 9:00 AM - 5:00 PM

 Get directions to Omaha's Henry Doorly Zoo and Aquarium typing in your address in the box below.

-See the Zoo from a new point of view!
+See the Zoo from a new point of view from the comfort of your couch!
 Join us backstage and see what it takes to run one of the best zoos in the world.
-Reservations are required and include Zoo admission.
+Reservations are required.

 Go Behind the Scenes